Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/README.md

 [Note: Update `temp-location` in the command to your desired location.]

-Add `--net=host` to let the Docker container access the localhost on host network.
+Add `--net=host` to disable network sandboxing and let the test proxy container access the host's network (for example, to access `localhost`).

 If the above command doesn't work directly, try [Troubleshooting Access to Public Container Registry](https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy/docker#troubleshooting-access-to-public-container-registry).